jkbrzt/cointrol/README.md

 #### 3.1 Get API key and secret

 Go to [https://www.bitstamp.net/account/security/api](https://www.bitstamp.net/account/security/api).
 Create a new key and configure permissions for it.

-For the dashboard, Cointrol needs the following permissions:
+For the dashboard, Cointrol needs the at least the following permissions:
  * `Account balance`
  * `User transactions`
  * `Open orders`

-If you want Cointrol make transactions for you, select also these two permissions:
+If you want Cointrol make transactions for you, select two following permissions as well:

   * `Buy limit order`
   * `Sell limit order`